-Auburn's on-campus accounting classes are recorded and online students view their
+Auburn's campus accounting classes are recorded and online students view their lectures

-lectures via streaming video either live or at a time convenient to their work schedules.
+via streaming video either live or at a time convenient to their work schedules.
+The

-The distance learning students follow the same academic calendar and receive the same instruction and AASCB-accredited degree as their on-campus peers.
+distance learning students follow the same academic calendar and receive the same instruction and AASCB-accredited degree as their campus peers.

-The online option of the BSBA in Accountancy is identical to the on-campus option
+The online option of the BSBA in Accountancy is identical to the campus option regarding

-regarding rigor, standards, and student accountability.
-The only difference is that
+rigor, standards, and student accountability.
+The only difference is that online

-online students are not physically on-campus.
-Completing an online accounting degree
+students are not physically campus.
+Completing an online accounting degree has never

 Requirements for Admission